 Ever-changing laws and regulations are driving demand for regulatory affairs professionals who can help companies effectively bring medical products to market.
-To prepare you to effectively manage regulatory activities, Northeastern University’s College of Professional Studies offers the online Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices.
+To prepare you to effectively manage regulatory activities, Northeastern University’s College of Professional Studies offers the Master of Science in Regulatory Affairs for Drugs, Biologics, and Medical Devices.

-Northeastern’s MS in Regulatory Affairs for Drugs, Biologics, and Medical Devices offers students the opportunity to meet their career goals in the fields of regulatory affairs — such as operational and strategic regulatory affairs, clinical regulatory affairs, and regulatory compliance — by focusing their education in one of six unique concentrations that span the entire discipline.
+Northeastern’s MS in Regulatory Affairs for Drugs, Biologics, and Medical Devices offers students the opportunity to meet their career goals in the fields of regulatory affairs — such as operational and strategic regulatory affairs, clinical regulatory affairs, and regulatory compliance — by focusing their education in one of seven unique concentrations that span the entire discipline.

 Concentration offerings include:

 • Operational Regulatory Affairs

 Courses within each concentration are taught by experienced faculty, each of whom has an average of 10-15 years of real world professional practice in the field of global regulatory affairs.

 The RGA Program(s) addresses an educational market segment for biomedical product regulatory affairs professionals both at the beginning and mid-career level.
 Student enrollees in these programs have the desire to contribute to the formulation and implementation of new global regulatory policies and effective organizational strategies.
 In addition, these students may want to improve their capability to make significant contributions to the pre- and post-commercialization phases of medical device, biologic, and pharmaceutical product development.

 > The RGA Program is global in scope, whereas most competitive Programs cover only US biomedical product commercialization regulations

 > The RGA Program enables students to learn the fundamentals of pharmaceutical, biologic and medical device product regulation, whereas most competitive Programs offer only pharmaceutical regulation learning opportunities